 '''

-$define SPEEDINC 0.1 #acceleration constant

-$define MAXSPEED 5.0 #maximum speed

-$define NEGMAXSPEED -5.0 #negative of max speed
+$define SPEEDINC 0.1#acceleration constant$define MAXSPEED 5.0#maximum speed$define NEGMAXSPEED -5.0 #negative of max speed

 '''

 These make it relatively easy to change game behavior.
 For example, after a few years the specified delay between each frame was too small and the game was unplayably fast.
-It was increased from 10ms (100fps) to 33ms (30fps) in order to slow the asteroids
+It was increased from 10ms (100fps) to 33ms (30fps) in order to slow the asteroids record btrack(#blast tracking record

-'''

-$define DELAY_TIME 33 #length of a timeslice (ms)

-'''

-The game module introduces several user-defined data types - records - to improve the game organization and readability.
+\$define DELAY_TIME 33 #length of a timeslice (ms) The game module introduces several user-defined data types - records - to improve the game organization and readability.
 A record is just a class without any methods.
 If you have an array or table full of data, organized into fields and want to refer to them by name, records are the type to use.

-'''

-record point(x,y)

-#a point on the screen
+record point(x,y) #a point on the screen

-#asteroid tracking record
+record rtrack(#asteroid tracking record

-record rtrack(

-#center coordinates

-X, V,
+x, y, #0 center coordinates

-#angle of rotation (not used)
+angle, #angle of rotation (not used)

-angle,

-polygon point coords (relative to center)
+points, # polygon point coords (relative to center)

-points,

-size, speed,

-#size / speed of asteroid
+size, speed, #size / speed of asteroid

-#precomputed multiplier, saves computations
+offset, #p precomputed multiplier, saves computations

-offset.

-offset2x.

-#same

-active)
+offset2x, #s same

-#boolean, active or not
+active) #boolean, active or not

-'''

-record btrack(#blast tracking record

-x, y, #center coordinates
+х, у, #center coordinates

 angle, #angle of rotation of blast

 flag, #active / inactive

 traveled, #how far the blast has gone

 deactnext) #flag: to be deactivated next time slice